 3. Stakeholder's voice

-Primary User: If your organization has experience collecting quantitative data, you might want to grow into collecting other types of data as well, such as qualitative data.
+Primary User: If your organization has experience collecting quantitative data, you might want to grow into collecting other types of data, such as qualitative data.

 Reason: It's essential to understand if our stakeholders have the same perception of the services that we think they have from the quantitative data we collect.
 Sometimes we find surprises.

-Challenges: This requires well-thought-through questions that will give valuable information, which again might require some expert help.
-Also, it would help if you had the right balance between qualitative and quantitative questions, stories from the field, or Asset Manager annotations to fully understand the context.
+Challenges: This requires well-thought-through questions that will give valuable information, which might require some expert help.
+Also, it would help if you had the right balance between qualitative and quantitative questions, stories from the field, or Asset Manager annotations to understand the context fully.

 4. Performance improvement

-Primary User: Incubators and accelerators that have a short-term relationship with the underlying entrepreneurs.
+Primary User: Incubators and accelerators with a short-term relationship with the underlying entrepreneurs.

 Reason: In this case, it might be hard to define outcome metrics since the contact happens for such a short period and in a very early stage of the entrepreneurs.